OSGeo/gdal/gdal/doc/source/drivers/vector/pg.rst

 (PostGIS disabled for the accessed database), all regular user tables and named views will be treated as layers.

+The driver also supports the
+`geography <http://postgis.net/docs/manual-1.5/ch04.html#PostGIS_Geography>`__
-Starting with GDAL 1.7.0, the driver also supports the `geography <http://postgis.net/docs/manual-1.5/ch04.html#PostGIS_Geography>`__ column type introduced in PostGIS 1.5.
+column type introduced in PostGIS 1.5.

-Starting with GDAL 2.0, the driver also supports reading and writing the following non-linear geometry types :CIRCULARSTRING, COMPOUNDCURVE, CURVEPOLYGON, MULTICURVE and MULTISURFACE
+The driver also supports reading and writing the following non-linear geometry types :CIRCULARSTRING, COMPOUNDCURVE, CURVEPOLYGON, MULTICURVE and MULTISURFACE